 Canadian students should apply by March 1 to be considered for Fall (September) admission.
 International students, who will require a study permit, should apply by February 1.
 Applications submitted after these dates may be considered on a case-by-case basis.

 Applications to graduate programs are submitted online through the School of Graduate Studies.

 Admission is limited and competitive.
 To be considered for admission, an applicant shall normally hold at least a second class B.Sc. degree or its equivalent.
-Candidates whose B.Sc. is not in chemistry, but in a related field, may be admissable.
+Candidates whose B.Sc. is not in chemistry, but in a related field, may also be admissable.

 Students whose language of instruction for their baccalaureate degree was not English are required to provide proof of proficiency in English.
 Official test scores must be sent directly to the School of Graduate Studies by the testing authority.